rohan-itagenturen/automotive-weather/README.md

 ## :app, :data & :domain modules
 Complies with Clean code architecture

+## :models module
+It hosts the data models of the domain and data layer.

 ## How to build?
 Install latest Android Studio Version